c0desk1/bimaakbar-cms/content/posts/the-difference-between-text-to-image-ai-and-multimodal-ai.md

 ## AI Trends in 2025

-Text-to-Image → Increasingly integrated into creative platforms like Adobe Stock, Canva, and ~Shutterstock AI.~
+Text-to-Image → Increasingly integrated into creative platforms like Adobe Stock.

 Multimodal AI → Becoming core features in productivity ecosystems such as Google Workspace (Gemini) and Microsoft Copilot.

-## FAQ

-Q: Can Gemini generate images like MidJourney?

-A: Not directly.
-Gemini can analyze and describe images, but realistic image generation typically requires integration with a text-to-image model.

-Q: Which is better for business?

-A: For visual content → text-to-image AI.
-For research, automation, and customer interaction → multimodal AI like Gemini.

-Q: Can they be combined?

-A: Yes.
-A common workflow is using Gemini/GPT to create detailed prompts → then generating visuals with a text-to-image model.

 ## Conclusion